T1taniumF0rge-Industries-Inc/Software/Programs.md

 3 -> [Python 3.12.2:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Python/v3.12.2/python-3.12.2-amd64.exe) Python version 3.12.2.
 Not compatible with Windows 7 or older.
 Latest version of Python for this repository.
 This release is 64-bit only.

 4 -> [Python 3.4.4:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/Python/v3.4.4) Python version 3.4.4.
 Last version of Python 3 to support Windows XP (SP3+ only).
 Does not support modern modules or f-string syntax even though it's Python 3.
-Only use this if you are running Windows XP.
+Only use this if you are running Windows XP (at that point, either downgrade to Windows ME or upgrade to Windows Vista.
+That supports more modern Python, and if your computer can run Vista smoothly you should try Windows 7).

 5 -> [Python 3.8.0:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Python/v3.8.0/python-3.8.0-amd64.exe) Python version 3.8.0.
 Last version to support Windows 7 (RTM-SP1).
 Mostly works, just global variables are a bit of a headache...
 This release is 64-bit only.